Scratch DJing for Beginners

 In recent years, there has been a rise in the DJ subculture with the goal of making turntablism more portable.
-Usually conﬁned to working with heavy premium equipment that was stuck inside homes and studios, DJs instead began to turn to a more minimal economical setup.
-It was reduced to the bare essentials so that DJs could travel with it where ever they wanted.
+Previously conﬁned to working with heavy premium equipment that was stuck inside homes and studios, DJs instead began to turn to a more minimal economical setup.
+DJs could travel wherever they wanted once the setup was reduced to the bare essentials.
 It became an inexpensive way to explore turntablism and learn how to scratch.
 The ability to bring your setup anywhere opened up the DJs to collaborate and share their skills.
 Portable turntablism, or Portablism, was born.

 - Lightweight portable turntable with battery power